e-valuation/EvaP/README.md

 ## What is EvaP?

-EvaP is the course evaluation system used internally at Hasso Plattner Institute.
+EvaP is the course evaluation system used internally at Hasso Plattner Institute at the University of Potsdam.

 For the documentation, please see our [wiki](https://github.com/fsr-itse/EvaP/wiki).